mzienert/code-challenge/README.md

 3. From repo root run, $ docker-compose up

-4. Wait for build to respond, 'angular live development server is listening'
+4. Wait for build to respond, 'angular live development server is listening...'

 5. enter localhost:4200 in browser